ITR Season 2025 Banner

 |

-Bonus issue is done by way of profit appropriation (allocation).
-A company will distribute profits by way of issuing additional units instead of distributing the company’s profits by way of dividend.
-As such, a bonus issue does not have any tax implications on either the company issuing it or on the recipient of bonus units.
-However, there are investors who smartly utilize a bonus issue as a tax planning tool.
+The bonus issue is done through profit appropriation (allocation).
+A company will distribute profits by issuing additional units instead of distributing the company’s profits by way of dividends.
+As such, a bonus issue has no tax implications on either the company issuing it or the recipient of bonus units.
+However, some investors smartly utilise a bonus issue as a tax planning tool.
 Let us see how this works.

 Investors mainly indulge in bonus stripping as a mechanism to evade income taxes.
-Dividend stripping is another means to achieve the same.
-However, bonus stripping is a situation when purchase or sale of units of a mutual fund is transacted in a manner, which would result in short term capital loss that can be adjusted against any other capital gains.
+Dividend stripping is another means to achieve this.
+However, bonus stripping is when the purchase or sale of units of a mutual fund is transacted in a manner that would result in short-term capital loss that can be adjusted against any other capital gains.

-One benefit is the short term capital loss for the sale of original units, which is available for set off against any capital gains.
-The other is the benefit of a concessional rate of tax of 10% of the long term gains made on the same of the bonus units.
+One benefit is the short-term capital loss on selling original units, which can be set off against any capital gains.
+The other is a concessional tax rate of 10% on the long-term gains made on the sale of the bonus units after one year.

 Illustration